siliconchris1973/PyPiDisplay/README.md

     python3 app.py

-enjoy - at least the very little stuff there is to enkoy :-)
+enjoy - at least the very little stuff there is to enjoy :-)

 Send feedback/issues/bugs to